jellyswitch/new-jellyswitch/README.md

 All functionality is designed and implemented mobile-first but works great in a desktop browser as well.

-:fire: The platform has been battle-tested in production for almost two years, in use by hundreds of users every single day.
+:fire: The platform has been battle-tested in production for almost four years, in use by hundreds of users every single day.

 We would like to thank the people outlined in `AUTHORS.md` for their contributions to making Jellyswitch great.